1852 WAS AN HISTORIC YEAR

 While each pastor has filled a unique place in the congregation, one of the most visual contributions was made by the Rev. Walter A. MacArthur.
 Coming in 1960, this skilled artist led the congregation in building colorful Nave windows for the sanctuary and in designing art glass windows for the Chancel known as the Glory Windows.

 This congregation has been responsible for lifting up a number of candidates for the ordained ministry.
-These have included: John R. Qualley, David Johnson, Carol Johnson, Eleanor Swoboda, Ruth Gray, Gisela Tabor, Donald Shipley, Joy Martin and Carolyn Peterson.
+These have included: John R. Qualley, Larry Baker, David Johnson, Carol Johnson, Eleanor Swoboda, Ruth Gray, Gisela Tabor, Donald Shipley, Joy Martin and Carolyn Peterson.

 Mission outreach has been a two-way process at First Church.
 Support for World Service, Advance Specials and other missionary gifts has been sent away in generous amounts.
 In addition, one fo the congregation’s most historic organizations, the Mission Sewing Group, made literally miles of bandages, which were sent to a mission hospital in Nyadiri, Rhodesia (now the Republic of Zimbabwe).